tilt-dev/tilt.build/docs/tutorial/3-tilt-ui.md

 This view shows all your resources (services) at a glance, grouped by their [resource labels][tiltfile-labels].

-The Resource Overview is essential to get a quick view of your project's entire state, and offers critical info at a glance:
+The Resource Overview is essential to get a quick view of your project's entire state and offers critical info at a glance:
  * **Update and Resource Status**

    If you look at the `api` resource row, you'll see both the update and runtime status.